If You Were A Teenager, And You Lived In L.A. , October 16, 1965 Sounded Like This.

 It also speaks volumes about the breadth and depth of what radio was playing 55 years ago; the kind of music and the mix that was so much a part of Youth Culture at the time.
 Whether you liked everything or not, you got an education in what was going on in Pop music.
 Something that’s not shared with commercial radio now – that fear of losing an audience is more important than having the opportunity of turning them on to the new and interesting.

 So this is what it sounded like – adding crude, scratchy and low-fi to the experience, along with commercials for places which were important at the time, but no longer exist today – life in Los Angeles and the dawning of Youth Culture.
 Also on the tape are periodic newscasts – the news of the day; news of anti-war protests broken up by Hell’s Angels during a time when the Vietnam War was still popular, but growing less-so.
 All elements that were part of October 16th in 1965.

-So with all those caveats in mind, here’s a bit of time traveling to dive into for a Friday.
+So with all those caveats in mind, here’s a bit of time traveling to dive into for the weekend.
 Enjoy and see how many songs you recognize.